 Recently, the DEIB team developed a parallel training for schools’ senior leadership teams and hiring leadership teams.
 Where the committee training focuses on implicit bias in a specific search, this new training explores bias in the systems and processes schools utilize throughout their work in faculty and staff recruitment and hiring.
 Carney Sandoe offers this training to Member Schools at a highly discounted rate to encourage participation.

-“I believe schools will gain not only a stronger understanding of inclusive hiring processes, but also tools to make their community more inclusive as well,” adds Brandon Jacobs, Carney Sandoe associate.
+“I believe schools will gain not only a stronger understanding of inclusive hiring processes, but also tools to make their community more inclusive as well,” adds Brandon Jacobs, DEIB Consulting Practice Leader.

-Chris, Brandon, Seliat, and Martha are also joined by Heather Flewelling and Justine Medina in the Diversity, Equity, Inclusion, and Belonging Consulting Practice.
+Chris, Brandon, Seliat, and Martha are also joined by Heather Flewelling and Cathy Shelburne in the Diversity, Equity, Inclusion, & Belonging Consulting Practice.

 There are no comments on this blog entry.